bangbaew/Gigabyte-B460M-DS3H-Hackintosh/README.md

 What's not working / Known bugs
 - DW1820A can't see 5Ghz Wi-Fi on channel 36
-- Booting Windows from OpenCore picker (BSOD: ACPI_BIOS_ERROR), use Windows Boot Manager from BIOS instead So I disabled boot picker as it is not being used.
+- Booting Windows from OpenCore picker (BSOD: ACPI_BIOS_ERROR), use Windows Boot Manager from BIOS instead So I disabled boot picker as it is not being used, if you want to disable from OpenCore, disable DSDT.aml ACPI patch.
+- Using HDMI on iGPU (Intel UHD 630) gives black screen.

 macOS Screenshot
 ![catalina](https://i.ibb.co/c6xV3Wq/Screen-Shot-2563-07-02-at-12-17-02.png)